Journey to the Centre of the Earth

 Charles Veley is a key pioneer in organizing and popularizing extreme travel.
 He led the way by building on and extending the list of the TCC after he was the youngest person to complete it.
 MTP has 875 locations compared to TCC's 325 countries.
 He innovated making MTP a free club on the Internet.
 Travelers could tick off the places they visited and compare themselves with others automatically.
 MTP has many useful and fun innovations for travelers.

 I met Charles via email as I reported a few problems on the MTP website.
 This led me given my background to make suggestions for new website features.
 Charles took most of those ideas, improved them and had them implemented.
-The photo of Charles and I was taken at ETIC.
+The photo of Charles and I was taken at ETIC in Grozny.
 Everyone enjoys listening to Charles tell his many travel stories.

-Harry Mitsidis brought competition to MTP by creating TBT.
+Harry Mitsidis brought competition to MTP by creating NM.
 It has 1281 regions compared to MTP's 875 locations.
 Harry innovated by verifying top traveler claims.
-I was among the first to be verified and was awarded icons for both my visits to UN countries and TBT regions.
-Harry recruited me to serve on TBT's first Executive Committee.
+I was among the first to be verified and was awarded icons for both my visits to UN countries and NM regions.
+Harry recruited me to serve on NM's first Executive Committee.
 One of our accomplishments was to tune-up the list of 1281 regions.
 I contributed to that detailed work and suggested website improvements.
 Harry has led the effort for a polished website design with many useful features.

-When Harry made his first visit to Chicago, I hosted him at our Circumnavigators Club event.
-This is one of the oldest travel clubs.
+When Harry made his first visit to Chicago, I hosted him at our Circumnavigators Club September 23rd, 2014 event.
+The Circumnavigators Club is one of the oldest travel clubs.
 It was founded in 1902 and the requirement for membership is to make a trip around the world.

 Jorge Sanchez has written a number of travel books.
 He is also a prolific contributor of trip reports to both MTP and TBT.
 And as the Emirates article points out he created his own travel list, Traveler's Exploits Club, to focus on accomplishments in order to emphasize in-depth travel.
 It is a different kind of list with 22 different categories.
 It makes for interesting reading.
 And like all travel lists of any type, it gives travelers ideas to enrich their travel plans.

-When I met Jorge in 2009 on Wake Island he was number 3 on MTP and I was far down the list.
-Since then he has slipped to number 6 on MTP, and is number 2 on TBT among the verified travelers.
-I am number 1 on MTP and number 7 among the verified travelers on TBT.
+When I first met Jorge in 2009 on Wake Island, he was number 3 on MTP and I was far down the list.

 In the BBC article naming me as one of their 6 travel pioneers of 2015, Jorge was quoted: "Don is honest, "he said.
 "Everywhere he goes, he learns about the place.
 He travels for the experience."